daria68/Domino_2D/README.md

-# A 2D Domino Game using OpenGl
+#2D Domino Game using OpenGl